Aurangzeb Ahmed

-Air Vice Marshal Aurangzeb Ahmed, SI(M) SBt TI(M) is a two-star rank officer who is the incumbent Director General Public Relations of Pakistan Air Force.
-He also serves as Deputy Chief of Air Staff (Operations).
+Air Vice Marshal Aurangzeb Ahmed, SI(M) SBt TI(M) is a two-star rank officer who is the incumbent Deputy Chief of Air Staff (Operations) and commander of the Air Force Strategic Command (Pakistan).

 Education

 Aurangzeb holds a master's degree in Military Arts from China.
 He is also fluent in Mandarin.
 He has done a master's on National Security & War Studies from the National Defence University as well.

 Military career

 Aurangzeb was commissioned in the General Duty (GD) pilot branch of the Pakistan Air Force in 1992.

 Aurangzeb has commanded a Fighter Squadron and an Operational Air Base of the PAF.
 He served in Saudi Arabia as a Contingent Commander of Pakistan Aeronautical Complex Team.
 He also served as ACAS (OR&D) at Air Headquarters.
 Upon his promotion to Air vice-marshal, he assumed the office of DGPR PAF.
-Aurangzeb had also served as Director General, Welfare and Strategy.
+Aurangzeb had also served as Director General, Warfare and Strategy.

-As of 2025, he is serving as Deputy Chief of the Air Staff (Operations).
+As of 2025, he was serving as Deputy Chief of the Air Staff (Operations).
+In 2026, Aurangzeb was appointed as the commander of the Air Force Strategic Command (Pakistan).